Skip to main content

 ToolNameReliabilityEvaluatorTool names follow naming conventions (snake_case, conciseness, clarity, ordering, intent)Optional0.8

-ToolDescriptionReliabilityEvaluatorTool descriptions are well-crafted (structure, clarity, args documented, examples, usage notes)Optional0.8
+ToolDescriptionReliabilityEvaluatorTool descriptions are well written (structure, clarity, args documented, examples, usage notes)Optional0.8

 ToolCallValidityEvaluator

-Validates each tool call against its JSON schema.
-Checks: tool name exists, required params present, types match, enum values valid, no unexpected params (in strict mode or when additionalProperties: false).
+Checks each tool call against its JSON schema.
+It confirms the tool name exists, required params are present, types match, enum values are valid, and no unexpected params slip in (in strict mode, or when the schema sets additionalProperties: false).

 Score = fraction of valid tool calls.